 A “Family Asset Management Charter” has been established by the family and the management.
 In addition to setting out the family DNA and strategy, the Charter contains a plan for allocating and distributing its assets and is intended to bring about sustainable growth.

-• Deciding on the allocation of assets: Diepensteyn's assets are distributed across real estate, private equity, private equity funds and a portfolio of listed and internationally operating companies and holdings to be held for the long term.
+Deciding on the allocation of assets: Diepensteyn's assets are distributed across private equity fundsĀ , a portfolio of publicly listed international companies and holdings held for the long term, and Real Assets (Real estate and Infrastructure funds).

 By definition, doing business has an impact on society.
 When pursuing business and investment activities, the value created is of significance to society.
 Diepensteyn has an eye for social and environmental considerations when performing its activities and when in contact with stakeholders.